Readf0x/readf0x.planetbob.net/public/markdown/Projects.md

 ## <div class="head-wrapper"><span class="head pe-1">Projects</span></div>

 I've worked on quite a few projects over the years, all of the notable ones being web-based.
 I actually no longer have access to quite a few "failed" projects, because if I didn't succeed in making whatever I was trying to make, I tended to nuke the source code.
 Big mistake, I know, but there's not much I can do about it now...
 Because of the non-existence of all failed projects, I don't have much to show on this page, But I'll show what I can.
+Also, if you're on the school's network, I'm pretty sure they blocked github.io, which is what my old site is hosted on.
+So if you see a couple "webpage failed to load" or something of a similar nature underneath here, just know that it's because the school is blocking it.

 ### <div class="head-wrapper"><span class="head pe-1">Earliest work</span></div>

 The earliest surviving code I've written belongs to a site I had to make for cyber foundations.
 I really went all-out, I didn't know much but I went way above and beyond what was required to pass.
-I've left it untouched for preservation purposes, besides the links to files, becuase they were all direct links to files on my computer at the time.
-Not exactly smart I know.

-<iframe src="/WebSite-main/awesome-cool-homepage/"></iframe>
+I would show it here, but it's near impossible to add my terrible old code to this well made vite project.
+If I manage to figure it out, you'll see it here later, but for now, the repo is staying private.

 ### <div class="head-wrapper"><span class="head pe-1">And then?</span></div>